Solarpunk: Film

-In a study of the forty-four most popular American science fiction films, nature was found to be ignored in visions of the future, depicted in cities with monoculture lawns and ornamental gardens.
+In a study of the 44 most popular American science fiction films, nature was found to be ignored in visions of the future, depicted in cities with monoculture lawns and ornamental gardens.
 Nature is never portrayed in these films in an innovative or integrated way with future human civilization.
 At best, nature is simply portrayed as a background motif.
-The study suggested for artists to "collaborate to imagine how to integrate nature and biodiversity into the depictions of future cities."
+The study suggested for artists to "collaborate to imagine how to integrate nature and biodiversity into the depictions of future cities".

-Greenwashing

-Solarpunk can be co-opted by commercial entities or corporations for marketing purposes through greenwashing.
-This was pointed out with a Chobani yogurt ad that was done in a solarpunk aesthetic.
-An article for the Washington University Political Review commented on the ad, writing that it depicts "a solarpunk future where humanity has found a way to coexist and literally support nature, a utopia that is intentionally appealing to a set of young viewers more climate-conscious than ever before," yet that this vision is "brought to you by Chobani".
-The article noted that this is a product of "corporate marketers seek[ing] to co-opt the younger generation's desire to protect their future".
+Criticism

-Images of conventionally 'futuristic' cities with plant life simply used as a façade on skyscrapers that have been associated with solarpunk have also been criticized as greenwashing, by giving the appearance of integration or benefiting nature without actually addressing environmental issues.
-Solarpunk researcher Adam Flynn notes how depictions such as "luxury condos with a green roof that price out existing communities and might end up doing more environmental damage" is "fake solarpunk urbanism".
+Some, like solarpunk researcher Adam Flynn, worry that solarpunk can risk being greenwashed through aesthetics that give the appearance of sustainability without addressing the root causes of actual environmental issues.
+Flynn notes how depictions such as "luxury condos with a green roof that price out existing communities and might end up doing more environmental damage" is "fake solarpunk urbanism".